ChalukyaBhat/Thermostat-VHDL/README.md

 # Thermostat-VHDL
 A digital thermostat controller implemented in VHDL for FPGA or ASIC design.
 The system monitors temperature readings from a digital sensor, compares them against configurable thresholds, and controls heating/cooling outputs accordingly.
+Developed a fully synthesizable thermostat controller in VHDL using combinational logic, sequential logic, and finite state machines (FSMs) for efficient temperature regulation.
+Verified functionality of all three design styles through simulation and waveform analysis, ensuring correct operation, responsiveness, and stability under diverse temperature conditions and transition scenarios.